OsamaAli95/CasptoneProject-/README.md

-# IBM Data SCience CasptoneProject
+# IBM Data Science CasptoneProject
 ## This is the last course of the ibm data science professional certificate program

 In this capstone, we predicted if the Falcon 9 first stage will land successfully.
 SpaceX advertise Falcon 9  rockett